Top 5 things to do in the Northern Territory

 Nitmiluk is a series of thirteen gorges carved through ancient sandstone by the Katherine River.
 Whether you choose a guided cruise, a canoe adventure, or a combination of both, the sheer scale of the rust-coloured cliffs rising above the still water is something you have to see to believe.
 Photos don't do it justice.

 This is Jawoyn country, and the gorge system holds deep cultural significance.
-Keep an eye out for freshwater crocodiles, wallabies, and a rich variety of birdlife as you explore.
-It's one of those rare places where nature, culture, and adventure all come together.
+Keep an eye out for freshwater crocodiles, wallabies and a rich variety of birdlife as you explore.
+It's one of those rare places where nature, culture and adventure all come together in harmony.

 4. Stay at Longitude 131°